dimkarakostas/unimeet/etc/spec/ARCHITECTURE.md

 # Overview

 Unichat is a service-based architecture system which contains multiple independent components.
-The main modules are the registrar, the hall, the realtime and the backend module.
+The main modules are the registrar, the presence, the realtime and the backend module.

 # Frontend